synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 A common problem in layered systems is that each layer must trust the layer before, and if the layer before is compromised, then all trust is lost at all the layers after.
 At the very first layer, trust must be bootstrapped somehow in order to establish the foundation of trust, or "Root of Trust".
-In the context of the [Synapse Messaging System](#synapse-messaging-system), a message receiver trusts in the fact that a Bonded Agent must stake a large amount of value and will be certain to lose it if it signs something that is not true.
+In the context of the [Synapse Messaging System](#synapse-messaging-system), a message receiver trusts in the fact that a Bonded Agent must stake a large amount of value and will be certain to lose it by signing something that is not true.
-What's more, if an honest agent is alert to catching the fraud, it will receive the stake that is lost, and given a large enough [Optimistic Period](#optimistic-period), the probability for a [Guard](#guard) to catch and repoprt cheating is high.
+What's more, if an honest agent is alert to catching the fraud, it will receive the stake that is lost, and given a large enough [Optimistic Period](#optimistic-period), the probability for a [Guard](#guard) to catch and report cheating is high.
 Thus, a message receiver trusts that:
 1. [Notaries](#notary) don't want to lose their stake since it is quite large.
 2. [Guards](#guard) want to catch a fraudulent Notary because they will receive a large reward for doing so.